brian-team/brian2/docs_sphinx/introduction/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There are various packages that are useful but not necessary for working with
 Brian.
 These include: matplotlib_ (for plotting), nose_ (for running the test
-suite), ipython_ and ipython-notebook (for an interactive console).
+suite), ipython_ and jupyter_-notebook (for an interactive console).
 To install
 them, simply do::

-    conda install matplotlib nose ipython ipython-notebook
+    conda install matplotlib nose ipython jupyter-notebook

 .. _installation_from_source: